spykecb/motion-tracker/README.md

 # Motion tracker

 In progress

-Attempting to convert images of a body to 3D vertices
+Attempting to convert images of a body to 3D vertices.
+Currently using Unity to generate learning data